Is Chicago Safe For Tourists? Yes! As Long As You Follow These 12 Unwritten Local Rules.

 While the train is generally safe, locals know there is a shift in the vibe late at night.

-During the day and evening?
-Ride the rails.
-But if you are leaving a bar at 1:30 AM on a Tuesday, just call an Uber.
 The money you save on the train fare isn’t worth the hassle of dealing with the erratic energy of an empty train station in the middle of the night.

 6. The “Earbud” Rule is Non-Negotiable